 HEPA filters do not affect the taste or aroma of the plant.
-It is therefore no problem to install such a filter in in the same room as the plants.
+It is therefore no problem to install such a filter in the same room as the plants.
 In addition, most HEPA filters include a built-in ventilation system through which the air is pushed.
 However, keep in mind that a HEPA filter will not completely remove the odor.
 This filter is therefore especially good as an addition to your other measures.

 How to mask the smell in an outdoor cultivation?

 Outdoors, it is more difficult to mask the smell than in an indoor culture.
 The open air makes it virtually impossible to control the smell.
 Moreover, filtering is not possible.
-Yet there are several things you can do to mask the odor.
+Yet, there are several things you can do to mask the odor.

 Tip 1: Choose low odor marijuana seeds

-Extra tip: if you are looking for low odor outdoor strain, never choose a Skunk, Cheese or Kush.
-These types will create a extreme fragrances.
+Extra tip: if you are looking for a low odor outdoor strain, never choose a Skunk, Cheese or Kush.
+These types will create extreme fragrances.

 Tip 2: Surpass the smell of cannabis

-In addition to low odor outdoor cannabis strains in our range, masking the odor by surpassing it with other scents.
+In addition to low odor, outdoor cannabis strains in our range, masking the odor by surpassing it with other scents.
 Lavender is very suitable for this.
 In addition, lavender keeps insects and mice at a distance.
 However, mint, lemongrass and rosemary as companion plants are also a good option.

 Tip 3: Choose a short flowering type of cannabis

 During the vegetative phase, weed plants hardly develop aromas.
-However, when the plant starts to bloom the aromas will be released fast.
-Therefore it's recommended to choose a low smelling autoflower strain with a short flowering period.
+However, when the plant starts to bloom, the aromas will be released fast.
+Therefore, it's recommended to choose a low smelling autoflower strain with a short flowering period.
 The less long your plant blooms, the less likely it will stand out.